-Jurisdiction Status South Australia No separate senior employee category.
+Jurisdiction Status Queensland Senior employees are a defined category and are appointed by a panel that includes the mayor, CEO and one other South Australia No separate senior employee category.
 The Deputy CEO is appointed by the CEO with the concurrence of the council.
 All other appointments are made by the CEO.
 Tasmania No separate category and the CEO is responsible for the appointment of all staff Northern Territory No separate category and the CEO is responsible for appointment of all staff